usnistgov/openfoamEmbedded3DP/README.md

     - *plot_pic.py*
         - Functions for plotting images of filaments and baths

     - *plot_slices.py*
         - Functions for plotting cross-sections

     - *plot_steady.py*
         - Functions for plotting steady state metrics

     - *pvCleanup.py*
         - Functions for cleaning up paraview csvs

+    - *videoCombine.ipynb*
+        - Jupyter notebook for combining all of the time series for all simulations into one big video.

+    - *videofuncs.py*
+        - Functions for combining images into videos.

     - *videoscript.py*
         - Script for combining images into videos.
 Loops continuously every 6 hours.